deeplearning540/lesson01/index.md

 ::: {.column width="50%" }

-1. Diving into Regression
-2. Enter Clustering
+1. Enter Clustering
-3. From Clustering To Classification
+2. From Clustering To Classification
-4. Classification Performance ROCs
+3. Classification Performance ROCs

 :::

 ::: {.column width="50%"}

-5. Neural Networks as Code
+5. Classification by a Neural Network using Keras
-6. How did we train
-7. CNNs
-8. Deep Learning is ML too
+6. Monitor the training process
+7. Networks are like onions

 :::